Kimberly Schneider, Ph.D.

 Principal Investigator, L.E.A.R.N. at UCF

 Kimberly Schneider is the founding director of the Office of Undergraduate Research and also serves as the assistant dean in the Division of Student Learning and Academic Success.
 She has a B.S. from the University of Florida in Zoology and Ph.D. from the University of South Carolina in Biological Sciences.
 Her research interests are in marine ecology, science education, and high impact learning practices.
-Dr. Schneider has active grants focused on STEM engagement in undergraduate research through the National Science Foundation.
+Dr. Schneider has active grants focused on STEM engagement in undergraduate research developed through National Science Foundation grants

 Co-Principal Investigator, L.E.A.R.N. at UCF